 Stopping the DHCP client might remove the host route table when the lease expires.
 Also, loss of network connectivity to your iSCSI connections might result in loss of the boot drive.

-If you created your instance using an Oracle-provided Linux image, you can use SSH to access your instance from a remote host as the
+If you created your instance using a Linux platform image, you can use SSH to access your instance from a remote host as the

 opc user.
 After logging in, you can add users on your instance.